-Picking the right iPhone XS storage size for your needs and your budget can be tricky so we want to help you decide between the 64GB model, the mid-range 256GB model, and the much larger, more expensive 512GB iPhone XS.
+Picking the right iPhone XS or iPhone XS Max storage size for your needs and your budget can be tricky so we want to help you decide between the 64GB model, the mid-range 256GB model, and the expensive 512GB configuration.

 While you might be tempted to buy one of the larger storage options, many of you won’t need to spend the money for 256GB or 512GB of storage.

-There are several important factors to consider before you settle on an iPhone XS storage size and we’re going to break all of those down for you right here.
+There are several important factors to consider before you settle on an iPhone XS storage size and we’re going to break all of those down for you right here in this guide.

 iPhone XS Storage Options

-The iPhone XS and iPhone XS Max come in three colors which matches the three storage options Apple’s offering this time around.
+The iPhone XS and iPhone XS Max come in three colors which matches the three storage options Apple released.

 Apple won’t add any additional storage options down the road so you’re stuck with 64GB, 256GB and 512GB.